trajano/trajano/src/site/markdown/travis-yml.md

 - oraclejdk8
 ````

-### Container based builds

-Using a container based build as it has [many benefits](https://docs.travis-ci.com/user/migrating-from-legacy/#Why-migrate-to-container-based-infrastructure%3F).
+Use container based builds as it has [many benefits](https://docs.travis-ci.com/user/migrating-from-legacy/#Why-migrate-to-container-based-infrastructure%3F).

 ````
 sudo: false
 ````

-### Cache repositories
+Cache downloaded repository files from Sonar and Maven Central.

 ````
 cache: